sharptree/vscode-autoscript-deploy/README.md

 - Initial configuration must be done by a user in the administrative group defined by `ADMINGROUP` `MAXVARS` entry.
 Typically this is `MAXADMIN`.

 ## Release Notes
+### 1.0.18
+- Replaced Authentication Type setting with automatic detection of the authentication type.

 ### 1.016/17
 - Fixed formatting of the Automation Scripts table.
 - Fixed untrusted SSL handling.